Kintsugi (KINT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kintsugi Historical Price

-According to the latest data gathered on Kintsugi live price page, the current price of Kintsugi is 0.202937USD.
-The circulating supply of Kintsugi(KINT) is 3.30M KINT , giving it a market capitalization of $670.30K.
+According to the latest data gathered on Kintsugi live price page, the current price of Kintsugi is 0.201032USD.
+The circulating supply of Kintsugi(KINT) is 3.31M KINT , giving it a market capitalization of $665.30K.

 The Kintsugi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KINT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.